SenseNet/docs.sensenet.com/content/concepts/fields/02-field-indexing.md

 # Analyzers

-The goal of an analyzer is to extract all relevant terms from a text, filtering stopwords, etc. It is important that the same analyzer is used in the indexing process and the query building.
+The goal of an analyzer is to extract all relevant terms from a text, filtering stop-words, etc. It is important that the same analyzer is used in the indexing process and the query building.
 For example, your document contains the following text: „Writing Sentences” and your query text is „writing”.
 After analysis the indexed text and search text will be these: „writing, sentences” and „writing”.
 This method ensures that the original text can be found even if the query word typed in and the word in the original text does not match exactly char-by-char.
 We use a *PerFieldAnalyzerWrapper* that can support a unique analyzer for every field.
 Analyzer-Field bindings are defined in the CTD.
 Field without analyzer-binding will be analyzed with the default analyzer: *KeywordAnalyzer*.

 # Stop-word dictionary